nih-cfde/c2m2/draft-C2M2_specification_with_Levels/Level_0_popout.assets_and_asset_manifest_deliverable.md

 Metadata Model (C2M2), a flexible technical standard for describing biomedical experimental resources and data at any of several pre-defined levels of model complexity.
-The purpose of this new system is to support powerful cross-dataset searches, custom aggregation of experimental data, and scale-powered statistical analysis methods for the biomedical research community at an unprecedented scope.
+This system is designed to support powerful cross-dataset and cross-institute searches; custom aggregation of experimental data; and scale-powered statistical analysis methods for the biomedical research community, all at an unprecedented scope.

-Using this system, data coordinating centers ([DCCs](../draft-CFDE_glossary/glossary.md#DCCs)) can share structured information ([metadata](../draft-CFDE_glossary/glossary.md#metadata)) about their experimental resources with the research
+Using the C2M2 system, data coordinating centers ([DCCs](../draft-CFDE_glossary/glossary.md#DCCs)) can share structured information ([metadata](../draft-CFDE_glossary/glossary.md#metadata)) about their experimental resources with the research